MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-cust-migration.md

 12. Select the dual-write Human Resources app, and then select **Install**.
 13. In the **Install dual-write Dynamics 365 Human Resources app** pane, select the appropriate environment to install the package in.
 14. Select checkbox to agree to the terms of service, and then select **Install**.
-15. In the Environment Dynamics 365 apps, the status will be **Installing** while the installation is in progress.
+15. In the Dynamics 365 app environment, the status will be **Installing** while the installation is in progress.
 It will be updated to **Installed** when the installation is completed.

 ##### Review and apply a dual-write solution